Sunshine Week 2020

-Representative Rob Matzie (D-Beaver, Allegheny) has introduced House Resolution 111 in the Pennsylvania House of Representatives, which designates the week of March 10-16 as “Sunshine Week.”
+Representative Rob Matzie (D-Beaver, Allegheny) will once again be introducing a Resolution in the Pennsylvania House of Representatives.

 2019-20 Legislative Session